stfc/cloud-docs/source/Flavors.rst

 ..
 Warning:: C-flavors

-    In the future C flavors are going to be decommissioned.
+    C flavors are now deprecated and new VMs will not be able to be created after the 12th of April 2023.
 It is recommend to use l flavors instead.

 These are flavors with dedicated CPU cores meaning that a VCPU core assigned to your VM is dedicated to you.